 In order to save the "Cover Page" file with your information, you may need to follow these steps:

-In addition, feel free to use this Tier 3 Capstone Course Proposal Blank Template-Model as a helpful starting point for working on your own Capstone course proposal.
+In addition, feel free to use this Tier III Capstone Course Proposal Blank Template-Model as a helpful starting point for working on your own Capstone course proposal.
 It should significantly simplify the capstone course proposal process.

-These Sample Learning Goals for the Modes of Inquiry may be useful in thinking about how to address the mode(s) of inquiry being taught in your course; it is not a list of required learning outcomes.
+These Sample Learning Outcomes for the Modes of Inquiry may be useful in thinking about how to address the mode(s) of inquiry being taught in your course; it is not a list of required learning outcomes.